 WINTER IN PROMENADE PARK

-The Splash Park may be closed until next season and the desire for ice cream replaced by the want of a warming drink, Promenade Park is still a very enjoyable place to spend some time in the colder months.
+Although the Splash Park is closed until next season and your desire for ice cream has turned to thoughts of a nice warming drink, Promenade Park is still a very enjoyable place to spend some time in the colder months.

-The children's playgrounds and sand pits are open all year and the adventure golf is still open on weekends subject to weather conditions - click here for details.
+The children's playgrounds and sand pits are open all year and the adventure golf is still open on weekends subject to weather conditions - details here.

 Avenues of mature trees and recreation areas lead down to the ornamental lake complete with fountains and resident swans and other birds and wildlife.
 Smaller children will love the sand pit which is located at the end of the lake.
 The pit is ajacent to one of the many refreshment kiosks in the park so you can relax with a cup of tea and watch the kids enjoying themselves.
 There is also an oyster and seafood bar which is open weekends and bank holidays.